GuyLewin/israel-finance-telegram-bot/README.md

+# Project is Deprecated
+*I have stopped maintaining this project since I no longer need to use it.
+Feel free to fork if you need, or post an issue and I'll try to answer if I can.
+Good luck!*

 # israel-finance-telegram-bot
 Telegram bot that scrapes and sends notifications about bank and credit card charges.
 This tool uses [Israeli Banks Scrapers](https://github.com/eshaham/israeli-bank-scrapers) project as the source of fetching account data.
 ![israel-finance-telegram-bot example](/screenshots/1.png?raw=true "israel-finance-telegram-bot example")